-By working in partnership with a number of organisations including Merseyside Police, Merseyside Fire and Rescue Service, housing associations, Knowsley’s Youth Parliament & Vibe, and the International Slavery Museum it aims to prevent incidents from occurring in the first place, but also to empower victims of hate crime to come forward, either as an individual or as a community.
+By working in partnership with a number of organisations including Merseyside Police, Merseyside Fire and Rescue Service, housing associations, Knowsley’s Youth Parliament, and the International Slavery Museum it aims to prevent incidents from occurring in the first place, but also to empower victims of hate crime to come forward, either as an individual or as a community.

 Here you can read more about what hate crime is and the methods you can use to report it.

-If it feels like the situation could get heated or violent very soon or if someone in immediate danger call 999 straight away.
+If it feels like the situation could get heated or violent very soon, or if someone is in immediate danger call 999 straight away.

 You can report hate crime online or call 101.
-If you’d prefer to speak to a police officer in person visit a police station, Merseyside Police can provide a safe and comfortable environment at any of our police stations.
+If you’d prefer to speak to a police officer in person visit a police station.
+Merseyside Police can provide a safe and comfortable environment at any police station.

 Alternatively, if you don’t feel comfortable reporting it to the police, you can report it to Stop Hate UK 0800 138 1625.